madisongh/digsigserver/README.md

       /opt/nvidia/L4T-32.4.3-tegra186/Linux_for_Tegra/bootloader/tegra194-flash-helper

-If you are supporting Jetson TX2 or Jetson AGX Xavier devices that use both PKC signing and SBK encryption of bootloader files, you will also need to apply a patch from meta-tegra:
+If you are supporting Jetson TX2 or Jetson AGX Xavier devices that use both PKC signing and SBK encryption of bootloader files, you will also need to apply at least this patch from meta-tegra:

     $ P=/path/to/meta-tegra/recipes-bsp/tegra-binaries/files
     $ cd /opt/nvidia/L4T-32.4.3-tegra186/Linux_for_Tegra
     $ sudo patch -p1 < $P/0002-Fix-typo-in-l4t_bup_gen.func.patch

+Check the `tegraXXX-flashtools-native` recipes in meta-tegra to see if other patches might also be needed.

 ### Prerequisites: Kernel module signing
 For kernel module signing, your Linux distribution must have the `sign-file` tool